neonka/mkstrike-overlays/README.md

 I think simulation game such as iRacing should support overlays like this without paying monthly subscriptions to third party apps.

 ## Support
-If you want to support this work, you can buy me "coffee" here https://ko-fi.com/neonkadeveloper.
+If you want to support this work, you can buy me "coffee": https://ko-fi.com/neonkadeveloper.
 All the support is appreciated.

 ## List of overlays:
 - Standings *(supports multi class races)*